 The process of cutting metal dates back centuries.
 Fabrication using gold, silver, copper, tin, lead, and other materials is one the oldest of all elemental skills known.
 Historians agree that the more defined processes like joining, forming, and cutting began in India sometime around 3300 B.C.
 Among the more recent technologies is plasma metal cutting developed during the late 1950s.

-Although fabricators still use that specific process, a lot has changed to where experts typically prefer laser cutting for Toronto projects.
+Although fabricators still use that specific process, a lot has changed to where experts typically prefer sheet metal laser cutting for NYC projects.
 Initially, plasma cutting involved aluminum and stainless-steel workpieces ranging between 0.5 and 6-inches thick.
 For cutting nonferrous plates, this served as the most practical method.
-However, with the option for metal laser cutting in Toronto, the earlier plasma option became virtually obsolete.
+However, with the option for metal laser cutting in NYC, the earlier plasma option became virtually obsolete.

 Throughout the 1960s, engineers pushed forward to improve the quality of cuts, as well as the electrodes and nozzles as part of the torch.
 During this time, fabricators realized they could use plasma metal cutting for nonferrous materials, turning them into complex shapes at extremely fast speeds.

 By 1968, engineers developed a patented radial water injection nozzle technology, which when injected radially around the jet of the plasma cutter constricted the arc.
 This method of cutting metal increased energy density and improved cooling of the nozzle.
 As a result, fabricators could cut even faster and achieve a higher quality of cut.
 This new process worked for cutting carbon steels four to six times faster compared to the process of cutting using oxyfuel.